Rafagayoso1997/SNB/README.md

 # SNB
-Trabajo Tesis
+Thesis

-Programa que se encarga de la generación del Calendario Nacional de Beisbol de la Serie Nacional de Beisbol en Cuba
+System for generate calendars of the Serie Nacional de Beisbol in Cuba, usin AI